Ikigire/05-pipesApp/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build for non base urls

+Run `ng build:href` to build the project and edit the base href of the index html.
+The build artifacts will be stored in the `dist/` directory.

+## Build for github pages

+Run `ng build:github` to build the project, edit the base href of the index html and move files to the `docs` folder for github pages.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests